-This relatively simple interim improvement will make things a little safer for people who ride into the city this way.
-About 150 people use this route via Pukeahu National War Memorial Park in the morning peak, and this number is likely to grow.
+This relatively simple interim improvement will make things a little safer for people who ride into the city using this route.
+About 150 people cycle via Pukeahu National War Memorial Park in the morning peak, and this number is likely to grow.

-The tight bend, constrained space and high traffic volumes near the intersection of Adelaide Road and Rugby Street make finding a way to improve things for people going in the opposite direction difficult.
+The tight bend, constrained space and high traffic volumes near the intersection of Adelaide Road and Rugby Street make it difficult to find a way of improving things for people cycling downhill from Tasman Street to Adelaide Road.

-However, we will continue to look for a solution to this as we consider routes and bike improvements through Newtown and Mt Cook.
+However, we will continue to look for a solution as we consider routes and bike improvements through Newtown and Mt Cook.

-Incremental changes like these – combined with the more substantial changes likely through the Let’s Get Wellington Moving project – will together help create a better network.
+Incremental changes like these – combined with the more substantial changes likely through the Let’s Get Wellington Moving project – will together help to create a better cycling network.

-This is the traffic resolution report for Rugby Street between Adelaide Road and Tasman Street that went out for feedback in July 2017,
+This is the traffic resolution report for the Rugby Street bike lane between Adelaide Road and Tasman Street that went out for feedback in July 2017.

 Receive email notifications for key updates for this project